gnif/LookingGlass/doc/obs.rst

    cmake -DUSER_INSTALL=1 ../
    make

-Alternatively, if you would like to install the plugin for all users.
+Alternatively, if you would like to install the plugin for all users:

 .. code:: bash